Klipper3d/klipper/docs/G-Codes.md

 - `SAVE_VARIABLE VARIABLE=<name> VALUE=<value>`: Saves the variable to disk
   so that it can be used across restarts.
 All stored variables are loaded into the printer.save_variables dict at startup and can be used in gcode macros.
-  Variables are always saved as Python strings, so may need conversion.
+  Variables are always saved as floats if they can be converted, and strings, if not.